ivoryjlew-oss/-interviewlens/README.md

 Scroll your script hands-free during video interviews.

-- **Rich text editor** — format your script with bold, italic, underline, custom fonts, and custom sizes.
-Select any text to get a floating formatting toolbar
+- **Rich text editor** — format with bold, italic, underline, custom fonts, and sizes.
+Select any text for a floating formatting toolbar
-- Adjustable scroll speed and font size (S / M / L / XL presets)
+- Adjustable scroll speed and font size presets (S / M / L / XL)
 - 6 readability-optimized fonts including Atkinson Hyperlegible and Lexend
 - Mirror mode for teleprompter glass setups
 - Transparent overlay mode for use during live calls
-- **Named script library** — save multiple named scripts for different roles and companies
+- **Named script library** — save multiple scripts for different roles
 - Keyboard shortcuts: Space to start/stop · ↑/↓ to adjust speed · R to reset

 ### ✦ AI Script Builder

-Generate a tailored, natural-sounding interview script based on your background and the role.
+Generate a tailored, natural-sounding interview script in seconds.

-- 4 script types: Tell me about yourself · Why this company · Closing statement · Full script
+- **13 question types** including Tell me about yourself, Strengths, Weaknesses, Salary requirements, Where do you see yourself in 5 years, and more — ordered from most to least common
 - Upload resume, cover letter, or job description (TXT, PDF, DOC, DOCX, JPG, PNG)
 - Send generated scripts directly to the teleprompter in one tap
 - Export as TXT or PDF

 ### ⚡ Live Q&A

-Type any question the interviewer asks and receive an AI-coached response in real time.
+Type any question the interviewer asks and get an AI-coached response in real time.

-- **Mood detection** — analyzes the interviewer’s tone (Positive, Skeptical, Engaged, Pressuring, Disengaged, Neutral) and adapts response style accordingly
+- **Mood detection** — analyzes the interviewer’s tone and adapts your response style
-- **Follow-up awareness** — detects when questions build on prior topics and responds with depth, not repetition
+- **Follow-up awareness** — builds on prior answers without repetition
-- **Auto-stop** — listens for interview-ending phrases and automatically saves the session
+- **Auto-stop** — detects interview-ending phrases and saves automatically
-- Full conversation history stays on screen for the session
 - Export sessions as TXT or formatted PDF

 ### 📁 Sessions

-Every Live Q&A session is automatically saved and organized by company.

-- Browse sessions by company with mood timelines and full Q&A transcripts
+Every session is saved and organized by company, with mood timelines and full transcripts.
-- View, download (TXT or PDF), or delete individual sessions or entire company histories

 ### 👤 My Profile

-Enter your background once and the AI uses it across every feature — scripts, live Q&A, and mood-adapted responses.
+Enter your background once.
+Phorya uses it across every feature.

-- Name, title, professional summary, core strengths, personality style, and work history
+- Name, title, summary, strengths, personality style, work history
-- **MBTI** — full 16-type dropdown with type names
+- **MBTI** — full 16-type selector
-- **Big Five** — free-text personality notes
+- **Big Five** personality notes
-- **Numerology** — Life Path, Expression, Soul Urge, and Destiny numbers
+- **Numerology** — Life Path, Expression, Soul Urge, Destiny numbers
-- **Astrology / Natal Chart** — Sun, Moon, Rising, Mercury, Venus, Mars placements plus chart notes and natal chart file upload
+- **Astrology** — Sun, Moon, Rising, Mercury, Venus, Mars placements + chart upload
+- **✦ AI Personality Summary** — synthesizes your profile entries with published research on your MBTI, Big Five, numerology, and astrological types into a personalized summary
-- Upload documents (TXT, PDF, DOC, DOCX, JPG, PNG) — resume, cover letters, writing samples
+- Upload documents (TXT, PDF, DOC, DOCX, JPG, PNG)

 ### 🎭 6 AI Personas

-Choose the voice and style that fits the moment — switchable anytime, even mid-interview.

 |Persona          |Style                                  |
 |-----------------|---------------------------------------|